Cybersecurity

 Free employee awareness trainings for your cybersecurity program

-• If distance prevents verifying identity and contact information in-person, use only an independently verified contact person and telephone number.
-Do not use contact information from the change request; instead, find a phone number from a validated source such as a prior invoice or a regularly updated employee or vendor contact information listing.
+• If distance prevents in-person verification, use only an independently verified contact person and telephone number.
+Do not use contact information from the change request; instead, find a phone number from a validated source, such as a prior invoice or a regularly updated employee or vendor contact information listing.
 Another source for a valid telephone number is the company’s known website.

-Regular backups – Back up the data on your system regularly.
+Regular backups: Back up the data on your system regularly.
 If your system becomes infected, you can restore it and avoid paying any fee to release your computer or its data.
 You should also secure your backup either with an external drive or with a cloud backup provider.

-Strong passwords – A strong password is long and uses symbols, numbers and a combination of upper and lowercase letters.
+Strong passwords: A strong password is long and uses symbols, numbers and a combination of upper and lowercase letters.
 Consider an easy-to-remember phrase such as ILikeMondaysInJuly! for your password.
 Never write them down on a sticky note and attach it to your computer or screen.

-Anti-virus software – Anti-virus programs, anti-malware, and pop-up blockers can help deter cybercriminals.
+Anti-virus software: Anti-virus programs, anti-malware, and pop-up blockers can help deter cybercriminals.
 Ensure anti-virus and anti-malware solutions are set to automatically update and that regular scans are conducted.

-Up-to-date patches – Make sure application patches for your operating system, software, and firmware are up to date.
+Up-to-date patches: Make sure application patches for your operating system, software, and firmware are up to date.

-Email safety – Do not place personal email addresses on your website.
-If you need an email address listed, set up a catchall account such as contact@agency.com.
+Email safety: Do not place personal email addresses on your website.
+If you need an email address listed, set up a catch-all account such as contact@agency.com.

-Trust and verify – Only download software, especially no-charge software, from sites you know and trust.
+Trust and verify: Only download software, especially no-charge software, from sites you know and trust.
 When possible, verify the integrity of the software through a digital signature downloading.

-Unsolicited emails – Scrutinize links contained in emails and do not open attachments included in unsolicited emails.
+Unsolicited emails: Scrutinize links contained in emails and do not open attachments included in unsolicited emails.
 Hover over links to verify the destination matches the link.
 When in doubt, go to the website itself rather than clicking the link (e.g., go to the official UPS site and type in the tracking number rather than clicking the link in an email.)

-No phishing – Use a phishing filter with your web browsers.
+No phishing: Use a phishing filter with your web browsers.
 Many web browsers have them built in or offer them as plug-ins.
 If your web browser doesn’t do this for you, do it yourself.

-Macro scripts – Disable macro scripts from files transmitted via email.
+Macro scripts: Disable macro scripts from files transmitted via email.
 Consider using Office Viewer software to open Microsoft Office files transmitted via email instead of full Office Suite applications.

-"User Privileged" – Avoid using an account with Admin privileges.
+"User Privileged": Avoid using an account with Admin privileges.
 Always use an account with “User Privileged” access.
 This helps prevent some (but not all) malware from installing.

-Remember – Most companies, banks, agencies, etc., do not request personal information via email.
+Remember: Most companies, banks, agencies, etc., do not request personal information via email.

 Below are some definitions of cybercrimes and the recommendations for communities on how to avoid them.

-Phishing – The practice of luring unsuspecting Internet users to a fake website by using authentic-looking email with the real organization's logo.
+Phishing: The practice of luring unsuspecting Internet users to a fake website by using authentic-looking email with the real organization's logo.
 The emails are loaded with viruses that launch when opened and typically include methods to trick you into providing your passwords or other financial or personal information.
 These usually look like emails from a bank, and once you “log in” they have your account information and can then gain access to your account to transfer money.
-Usually these types of emails are sent out in the thousands.
+Usually these types of emails are sent out by the thousands.

-Whaling – Spear-phishing targeted to high profile targets such as executive officers or elected officials within a business or government organization.
+Whaling: Spear-phishing targeted to high-profile targets such as executive officers or elected officials within a business or government organization.

 Reporting